 This could suggest cracks in Islamist rebel ranks over how to respond to growing efforts to unify rebel groups and potentially sideline more radical Islamist elements.

 The expanding conflict has threatened to suck in Syria’s neighbours, especially Turkey in the north.

 Syrian mortar rounds have fallen in Turkey, Lebanon and Israel as rebels hug the borders looking for safety, and Turkey’s army is stationing soldiers in recently dug trenches along the border.

-Germany said Turkey was expected to formally request, perhaps within days, that NATO Patriot missiles be placed on its border to defend against Syrian attacks.
+Germany said Turkey was expected to formally request, perhaps within days, that NATO Patriot missiles be placed on its border to defend against Syrian attacks, Western officials said.

-“There have been informal talks on a request like this in the past few days,” German Defence Minister Thomas de Maiziere said in Brussels on the sidelines of an EU defence ministers’ meeting.
+“There have been informal talks on a request like this in the past few days,” said German Defence Minister Thomas de Maiziere, speaking in Brussels on the sidelines of an EU defence ministers’ meeting.

 Only Germany, the Netherlands and the United States have the appropriate Patriot missile system available.

 De Maiziere said Berlin would study a Turkish request “with solidarity” and if Germany sent Patriot missiles to the Turkish border, German soldiers would accompany them.

 A Turkish government official said Turkey was still consulting with NATO.
 “When a decision is reached on the Turkish side, it will be made known,” the official said.